Mable Chan

-Mable Chan JP (陳美寶, born 4 January 1966) is a Hong Kong government official, current the Secretary for Transport and Logistics.
+Mable Chan (陳美寶, born 4 January 1966) is a Hong Kong government official, the current Secretary for Transport and Logistics.

-Chan read business administration at Chinese University of Hong Kong, before joining the civil service in July 1989 as an administrative officer.
+Chan studied business administration at Chinese University of Hong Kong, before joining the civil service in July 1989 as an administrative officer.
 She was appointed Commissioner for Transport in 2017, and promoted to Permanent Secretary for Transport and Housing (Transport) in 2020 and Permanent Secretary for Transport and Logistics in 2022 following a government revamp.

 After serving in various transport-related positions for seven years, Chan was appointed Secretary for Transport and Logistics as Chief Executive John Lee reshuffled his cabinet in December 2024.
 She was succeeding sacked Lam Sai-hung.
 Lee praised her and Rosanna Law, who was her successor as transport commissioner and also joining the cabinet, for their "leadership, the articulation skills and the proactivity".